daemmi/mhs-travel-map/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.2.4 (2018-07-05) =
+- added, shortcode work just with a route id
+- added, option that time and date won't be shown in coordinate info
+- changed, style of header in coordinate popup window and statistics popup window
+- changed, admin form classes
+- fixed, loading overlay in front end
+- fixed, error by import of routes
+- fixed, wrong calculation of info

 = 1.2.2 (2018-02-21) =
 - fixed, new added route can't be saved